davidabadp/IEEE_NavigationRobotsNNGA/README.md

 - Top: Contains the classes to execute a robotic navigation program and is responsible for carrying out the learning phase of the robots.
 In addition, it saves the results of the simulations and the weights of the neural network of the best robot in each simulation.
 - Top_Working: It also contains the classes to run a robotic navigation program but its function is to reproduce a previously saved robot through the weights of its neural network.
 - Utils: Contains a Python program to make graphs of the data saved in the simulations.
 This data must be saved in the Data folders.
-- src: Contains the classes in library format of neural networks and genetic algorithms.
+- src/NeuralNetwork: Contains the classes in library format of neural networks and genetic algorithms.
 - Project_Images: Contains the most relevant images of the project and the graphic summary of the article.

 # Instructions for running the program